-For another coconut milk soap recipe, try this coconut and shea butter soap recipe with easy embed.
+For another coconut soap recipe, try my 2 layered coconut oil soap or the coconut and shea butter soap recipe with easy embed.
 I made the embed using a cute column silicone soap mold, but you can also make it without the embed to create a lovely natural soap.